rgautam320/rgautam320/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science and Engineering at Pandit Deendayal Energy University.
 - 💼 &nbsp; Working as a Full Stack Developer at Techdome Solutions Private Limited.
-- 🌱 &nbsp; Learning more about Microservices and Machine Learning.
+- 🌱 &nbsp; Learning more about Microservices, Blockchain (Web3.0) and Machine Learning.

 <h3> 🛠 &nbsp;Tech Stack</h3>